-This is necessary as the claim will be pursued outside of the usual time period to present a claim.
-It is not an automatic right to bring a claim, which is why it is vital to obtain legal advice as soon as possible.
+This is important as the claim will be pursued outside of the usual time period to present a claim.
+It is not an automatic right to bring a claim, which is why it is vital to obtain legal abuse advice as soon as possible.
 Any further delay could affect your prospects of being allowed to proceed by the court.

 In historic claims for sexual and physical abuse, many victims are worried that there will no longer be any evidence available.
-For this reason it is helpful to make a report to the police.
+For this reason, it is helpful to make a report to the police.

 Who can I make an historic abuse claim against?